dmetri333/FormValidation/README.md

 # FormValidation

-FormValidation is a lightweight JavaScript form validation jQuery plugin.
+FormValidation is a lightweight form validation library.
+Used to help validate your client side html forms.
+It is written in JavaScript and packaged as a jQuery plugin.

 ## Download